cjahv/could-be-class/README.md

 **Strict Mode**, you can pass the second argument `strict: boolean` to the function, if it is `true`, when testing ES5 class, will check if its name's first character is upper-cased, which is the common and recommended way to define a class.
-But when this argument is is `false` (by default), it returns `true` even if there isn't `this` present in the class body when the function name's first character is upper-cased.
-So setting `strict` is all depends.
+It always better to use the `strict` mode and code your classes in the recommended way.

 **WARN** This module only performs about 98% percent of accuracy when testing ES5 class.